Tiered storage in Aiven for ClickHouse®

 How it works

-After you enable the tiered storage feature, Aiven for ClickHouse by default stores data on SSD until it reaches 80% of its capacity.
+After you enable the tiered storage feature, Aiven for ClickHouse by default stores data on network-attached block storage until it reaches 80% of its capacity.
 After exceeding this size-based threshold, data is stored in object storage.

 Optionally, you can configure the time-based threshold for your storage.
-Based on the time-based threshold, the data is moved from your SSD to object storage after a specified time period.
+Based on the time-based threshold, the data moves from network-attached block storage to object storage after a specified time period.

-Backups are taken for data that resides both on SSD and in object storage.
+Aiven backs up data that resides on network-attached block storage and in object storage.

 Typical use case

-In your Aiven for ClickHouse service, there is a significant amount of data that is there for a while and is rarely accessed.
-It's stored on SSD and high-priced.
+In your Aiven for ClickHouse service, a significant amount of data sits unused for a long time and is rarely accessed.
+That data is stored on network-attached block storage, which is relatively costly.
 You decide to enable tiered storage to make your data storage more efficient and reduce the costs.
 For that purpose, you enable the feature on tables to be optimized.
 You configure the time-based threshold to control how your data is stored between the two layers.

 Limitations

-• In the Aiven Console, there can be a mismatch in the displayed amount of data in object storage between what's showed in Tiered storage and Storage details.
+In the Aiven Console, there can be a mismatch in the displayed amount of data in object storage between what's shown in Tiered storage and Storage details.

 This is because: